suyashcjoshi/ringcentral-ai-demo/README.md

 ## Support

-- Open pull request
+- Open pull request with any questions/issues/errors
-- Ask question related to this demo on RingCentral Developer Forum
+- Ask question related to this demo on [RingCentral Developer Forum](https://developers.ringcentral.com/community.html)